tinymce/beehive-flow/README.md

 Versions are changed thus:

- - On the main branch, `a.b.0-alpha` becomes `a.b.0-alpha.TIMESTAMP.GITSHA`
  - On a feature branch, `a.b.0-*` becomes `a.b.0-feature.TIMESTAMP.GITSHA`
  - On a hotfix branch, `a.b.c-*` becomes `a.b.c-hotfix.TIMESTAMP.GITSHA`
  - On a spike branch, `a.b.c-*` becomes `a.b.c-spike.TIMESTAMP.GITSHA`
- - On a release branch in prerelease state, `a.b.c-rc` becomes `a.b.c-rc.TIMESTAMP.GITSHA`
+ - On a main or release branch in rc state, `a.b.c-rc` becomes `a.b.c-rc.TIMESTAMP.GITSHA`
- - On a release branch in release state, no changes are made.
+ - On a main or release branch in release state, no changes are made.

 Timestamp format is `yyyyMMddHHmmssSSS` in UTC.
 The short git sha format is used.